-While preparing our Green publication, which comes out next week, I’ve learned about practices local businesses employ to lessen their footprint on the planet and thought about what I and others can do individually.
+While preparing our first Green publication, which comes out at the end of the month, I’ve learned practices local businesses employ to lessen their footprint on the planet, and began thinking about what I and others can do individually.

-With Earth Day also coming up Sunday, April 22, it seemed like an appropriate time to consider my efforts.
+With Earth Day also coming up, it seemed like an appropriate time to consider my efforts.

 I first took stock of myself and my practices, because I’m a firm believer in practicing what I preach.